 Getting ahead with travel credit cards is all about timing: Opening a card when the welcome bonus is at its highest is what it's all about.
 If you're in the market for a new travel credit card, this is the place to start.

-Just as we do every month, we've assembled a list of the best currently available credit card offers for April 2025 – and everything you need to know if you are thinking about taking advantage.
+Just as we do every month, we've assembled a list of the best currently available credit card offers for June 2026 – and everything you need to know if you are thinking about taking advantage.
+Some of these big bonuses are limited-time offers – with a few ending in a matter of days – while others should be around for a while.
+Plan accordingly!

 But remember: Credit cards are serious business.
 You should never apply for a credit card if you're already in debt, and never charge more to a credit card than you can afford to pay off immediately.
 However many points and miles you can earn, they're not worth it.